GioCura/Frontend-Mentor-Projects/Junior/Intro-Section-with-Dropdown/README.md

 # Frontend Mentor - Intro section with dropdown navigation solution

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents